chalonlubin/jobly-frontend/README.md

 # Jobly

+Job search full stack application.
+This repo is the react frontend.
+The backend repo is: https://github.com/chalonlubin/jobly-backend

 ## Features
 - RESTful API with Node.js and Express, containing database models with backend data validation via JSON schemas
 - Managed authorization and authentication by utilizing middleware with JSON web tokens and password encryption with BCrypt